Disha14577/Minor-Project/README.md

 Create a script.js file.
 The file name must be script and its extension .js

 ## Notes
-your weather app is still unable to show the weather forecast for any location because you’ve not provided your OpenWeatherMap API key in the API_KEY variable.
+your weather app is still unable to show the weather forecast for any location if you’ve not provided your OpenWeatherMap API key in the API_KEY variable.
 To get a free API key, sign up for an account at https://home.openweathermap.org/api_keys.
 Your API key may take minutes or hours to activate.
 You’ll get an error like “Invalid API Key” or something similar during this time.

-## Example interaction
+# Requirement
-User :"Delhi"
+- Front end Development ( Html , CSS ).
-Weather App : "Temperature: 25.06°C
+- Back end Development ( JavaScript ).
-Wind: 1.8 M/S
+- Tester
-Humidity: 33%"
+- UI/UX Developer

 ## 📝 License